josquin-research-project/jrp-scores/README.md

 Since it requires the full filename for accessing individual files, the kernScores downloading method is instead mostly useful for downloading an entire set of composer's works.
-Try the following humextra command to download all of the works for Ockeghem:
+Try the following humextra command to download all of the works for Okeghem:

-<code>mkdir Ock; cd Ock; humsplit h://jrp/Ock</code>
+<code>mkdir Oke; cd Oke; humsplit h://jrp/Oke</code>

 The kernScores website has five meta-collections of the scores: two for Josquin authenticity levels, and three for the main genres of mass, motet and song.
 These